 Staging doesn't tell the whole story.
 Multiple factors affect your breast cancer prognosis including:

 Treatment is not always necessary for stage 0 breast cancer.
-Sometimes careful observation is enough.
+Careful observation may be enough.
 When treatment is needed, it is usually very successful.
 The five-year survival rate is about 100%.
 Treatments differ depending on what kind of stage 0 cancer you have.
 Stage 0 cancer may include:

 Lobular carcinoma in situ (LCIS) develops when abnormal cells appear in the lobes of the breast.